openclimatefix/pv-sites-mobile/README.md

 With site-level forecasts—nowcasting for individual solar locations—OCF is in the process of bringing the nowcasting experience to the broader public, giving people more power over their own solar setup.
 Individual home owners, solar PV asset operators, offtakers, and smart home operators can all make use of better forecasting.
 In turn, OCF's impact reaches more people and helps further optimize the contribution of solar power to the electricity grid.

 To allow easy, intuitive access to site-level predictions, [Hack4Impact](https://uiuc.hack4impact.org/) has been working to build out a mobile-first web application where users can view nowcasting forecasts for solar energy production on their solar panel arrays.

+### Learn more

+See the [nowcasting "meta-repository"](https://github.com/openclimatefix/nowcasting) for more information about OCF's mission and goals for this project.

 ### Usage